 Emotional Contagion and Law of Mimicry

-A healthy and disciplined leader inspires his team members to be healthy and be more energetic.
+A healthy and disciplined leader inspires his team members to be healthy and more energetic.
 This increases the overall productivity of the team as they are more likely to be disciplined and fall sick less often.

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!